 - The access gates open daily at 8am

 - The gates close at dusk, starting from Fishergate Bar in an anti-clockwise direction.
-The closing times vary between each month (from 3.30pm in winter to 9pm in summer), so make sure you check these before you start walking York City Walls!
+The closing times vary between each month (from 3.30pm in winter to 9pm in summer).
+Make sure you check these before you start walking York City Walls!

 What did you think of my York City Walls post?
 Have you walked the walls before?
 I hope this post has inspired you to visit this beautiful city and to walk these amazing walls full of history!
 If you liked our York Walls walk post, please leave us a comment, pin some photos and show us some love on social media using the buttons below